aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Acolyte.md

 - Yield for 0.75 seconds
 - For each hit:
     - `Charge8` sound plays
-    - Over the course of 10.0 frames, the matching `Prefabs/Objects/VenusRoot` position lerps to its position + the matching heading direction vector * 5.0.
+    - Over the course of 10.0 frames, the `Prefabs/Objects/VenusRoot` position changes to its position + the matching heading direction vector * 5.0.
 The first time reaching the 5th frame or later when `playerdata[playertargetID]`'s `hp` is above 0, DoDamage 1 call happens before the frame yield
     - Yield for 0.5 seconds
     - If this is the last hit:
         - `Rumble3` sound plays